voytas75/GPTprompts/README.md

         11. All tasks should be in high demand among the PowerShell community
     ```

-29. Examples of operations in PowerShell where using .NET classes is more efficient than using built-in cmdlets:
+29. **Examples of operations in PowerShell where using .NET classes is more efficient than using built-in cmdlets**

     ```text
     Compare which operations in PowerShell are better to run using .NET classes rather than built-in cmdlets?
 Please provide five examples of such operations, along with the corresponding class name and estimated time savings in percentages, if possible.
 Also, generate a table with the operation name, class name, and estimated time savings.